drgnfrts/Singapore-Locations-NER/documentation/documentation.md

     vectors = null
     init_tok2vec = null

-Secondly, for both model v2.0 and model v3.0, edit the tok2vec, tagger and parser sections to ensure that they use the pipes from the pre-built en_core_web_sm model.
+Secondly, edit the tok2vec, tagger and parser sections to ensure that they use the pipes from the pre-built en_core_web_sm model.

 Delete all component subsections after _components.ner.model.tok2vec_